Author: Tosh Lubek Originally Published: 29th November 2020 Updated: 13th April 2024

-DIY Video Studio is supported by its readers.
-Please assume links on this site are affiliate links, and that I get commissions for purchases made through these links.
+DIY Video Studio is supported by its readers who use the affiliate links or ads on this site.
 As an Amazon Associate, I earn from qualifying purchases.
-Thank you if you use any of the links.
+Thank your support if you use any of the links.

 To connect the Yeti to your PC, you’ll need the USB cable that came with your Blue Yeti.
 Insert the mini-USB plug into the socket on the base of the Yeti.